cloudmesh/useful-introduction_to_cloud-2015/_sources/class/bdossp_sp15/week_plan.txt

 This week, you will learn basics of virtual clusters.
-Typically, analyzing large data sets containing unstructured data types requires distributed computing resources to perform data processing with performance, scalability, and availability.
+Typically, analyzing large data sets containing unstructured data types requires distributed computing resources for data processing with high performance, scalability, and availability.
 With virtualization technology, cluster computing can be more flexible, effective and cost-efficient in terms of resource utilization.
-There are three basic tutorials this week about deploying a virtual cluster, Hadoop cluster and MongoDB Sharded cluster which give you a chance to gain some experience of how to setup virtual clusters manually and configure software with Cloudmesh software.
+There are three basic tutorials about deploying a virtual cluster, Hadoop cluster and MongoDB Sharded cluster which give you a chance to gain some experience of how to setup virtual clusters manually and configure software with Cloudmesh software.
+In Week 6, advanced topics of virtual clusters will be discussed.

 Virtual Clusters I
 *******************************************************************************

-**First Appearance of Hadoop in This Week**
+**First Appearance of Hadoop**

 .. list-table:: Virtual Clusters I
    :widths: 30 10 10 10 10 10